-Welcome to the China class blog!
-We're the Reception class and you'll find us busy learning through play every day.
+Welcome to China class!
+We are the Reception class and you'll find us busy learning through play every day.
 We balance whole-class teaching, individual and small group work with lots of planned and free play activities.
-Watching, playing with and talking to the children about what they're doing and enjoying helps us plan to grow their learning.
-We use the online learning journal 'Tapestry' to work with parents, too.
+Watching, playing with and talking to the children about what they're doing and enjoying, helps us plan to grow their learning.
+We use the online learning journal 'Tapestry' to work with parents too.

 The structure of the day changes bit by bit throughout the year to help support the children make good transitions from Nursery to Reception and from Reception into Year 1.

 Do look at our blog to find out more about what fun we've been having whilst we are learning!